 Living away from your registered address

-You can download the information and applications to register to vote if you are in one of these categories:
+You can register online if you are in one of these categories:

 · Anonymous registration - People can register anonymously if they can show that their safety would be at risk if their name or address was listed on the electoral register.
 Download a Anonymous Registration Form [259kb] - includes details on how to vote.